-This statistic shows the growing internet usage in the United States from 2000 to 2014.
-In 2013, 262.08 million internet users accessed the web from the United States, up from 257.26 million in the previous year.
+This statistic shows the growing internet usage in the United States from 2000 to 2015.
+In the most recently reported period, over 300 million internet users accessed the web from the United States, up from 279.8 million in the previous year.

 Demographic of internet users in the U.S. – additional information